frmichel/morph-xr2rml/doc/build.md

 ## Run it

-The application takes two options: `--configDir` gives the configuration directory and `--configFile` give the configuration file within this directory.
+The application takes several options:
+- `--configDir` gives the configuration directory, and
+- `--configFile` give the configuration file within this directory.
 Option `--configFile` defaults to `morph.properties`.

 Additionally, several parameter given in the configuration file can be overridden using the following options:
 - mapping file: `--mappingFile`
 - output file : `--output`
-- maximum number of triples generated in a single output file: `--outputMaxTriples`
+- maximum number of triples generated in a single output file: `--outputMaxTriples`.
+Once the max is reached, the current graph is saved to a file whose name is indexed .0, .1, .2 etc.

 **From a command line interface**, CD to directory morph-xr2rml-dist and run the application as follows: